cfpb/capital-framework/dev-notes.md

 #### to-do

-- the `postinstall` script should only happen for contributors? not consumers who are `npm install capital-framework`ing?
+- ~~the `postinstall` script should only happen for contributors? not consumers who are `npm install capital-framework`ing?~~ don't think this really matters
 - when preparing npm modules, auto-add the `less` and `style` properties
 - less gets compiled from `src` to components' root dirs, the same should happen to js. strip comments but don't minify for the `component.js` file. minify for